 Priority will be given to those who apply within the official deadlines listed above.
 Some programs may continue to accept applications after these deadlines.
 For more information, please contact the department.

 Courses.
 Students must complete a minimum of 16 credits of courses.
 A minimum of 8 credits must be chosen from Topic Areas C01 through C07.
-Any remaining credits may be chosen from Topic Areas C08 (Developments in Software Engineering), C09 (Software Engineering), C12 (Cognate Disciplines), and COMP 6961.
+Any remaining credits may be chosen from Topic Areas C08 (Developments in Software Engineering), C09 (Software Development), C12 (Software Development Processes and Management), and COMP 6961.
 A maximum of 4 credits can be chosen from computer science courses at the 6000 level marked with (*).
 The student’s study program must be approved by the supervisor(s) and either the Graduate Program Director or the Department Chair.

 Graduate students of computer science and software engineering may apply for positions as teaching assistants within the department.
 All candidates must have good language skills.
 Learn more about Teaching Assistantships.